seankndy/gopoller/README.md

-# gollector
+# gopoller
-gollector is a network monitoring framework written in Go.
+gopoller is a network monitoring framework written in Go.
 It provides the base set of functionality for you to easily create your own Go-based host/network checks (icmp, snmp, etc) and then mutate and process the result data into whatever format and system you'd like.
 ## Basic Usage
 Here is a basic example showcasing how to bootstrap the system and start running checks.